tcunis/bisosprob/README.md

 ## Defining bilinear SOS problems: the class [`bisosprob`](https://github.com/tcunis/bisosprob/blob/master/%40bisosprob/bisosprob.m)

 In the `BiSOS` toolbox, bilinear SOS problems are defined in a similar manner to conventional, convex SOS problems.
-First, we need to declare the variables (e.g., system states) of our polynomials and any problem data. `BiSOS` relies on the `sosfactory` toolbox to be independent of the available implementations; in this [example](https://github.com/tcunis/bisosprob/blob/master/demo.m) we are going to use the factory methods for `sosopt`:
+First, we need to declare the independent variables (e.g., system states) of our polynomials and any problem data. `BiSOS` relies on the `sosfactory` toolbox to be independent of the available implementations; in this [example](https://github.com/tcunis/bisosprob/blob/master/demo.m) we are going to use the factory methods for `sosopt`:

 ```
 import sosfactory.sosopt.*